Note that you can access the Java 8 APIs at

 what each person contributed.

-Absent this statement, no credit will be awarded.
+Absent this statement, no credit will be awarded to any student.

 Note: Since my experience is that students typically produce better solutions with